 Calcium Hydroxylapatite (CaHA)

 Calcium hydroxylapatite is also a naturally occurring substance, found primarily in our bones.
 When used in a filler, the calcium particles are nearly microscopic and suspended in a smooth gel.
 The consistency of a CaHA filler is typically thicker than that of a hyaluronic acid filler and typically last longer as well, about 12 months for most patients.
 Calcium hydroxylapatite is also reported to help stimulate natural collagen production, and it is typically used for deeper lines and wrinkles.
-FDA approved CaHA fillers include Radiesse®.
+CaHA fillers include Radiesse®.

 Polymethylmethacrylate (PMMA) is a synthetic, biocompatible substance that has been used in medicine for much of the last century.
 In dermal fillers, PMMA takes the form of a “microsphere” or tiny ball, that remains beneath the skin indefinitely to provide continued support.
 PMMA fillers will also contain collagen, a naturally occurring substance in the skin that provides structure and firmness.
-FDA approved PMMA fillers include Bellafill® (formerly known as Artefill).
+Approved PMMA fillers include Bellafill® (formerly known as Artefill).

 Autologous fat injections (facial fat grafting)